The Non-Homestead Tax Renewal

 The last time the Grandville school district asked voters to approve the Non-Homestead Tax was in 2013 for a ten-year period.
 At that time property, assessments were pretty stable.
 In 2016, property assessments began to rise faster than the rate of inflation, which kicked in the Headlee amendment in the proposal.
 The Headlee amendment says property taxes can’t go up faster than the rate of inflation, or it would be balanced by lowering the 18 mill base fund.
 That base fund couldn’t be raised back to 18 mills until the next vote.

 As a result, Grandville’s 18 mill base fund began dropping to where it is currently, at 16.8422 mills.
 A YES vote in May will restore it back to 18 mills.
-The district may ask for 19 mills so if it continues to drop, that extra mill will replenish it, but they can not implement more than 18 mills at any time.
+The district is asking for 19 mills so if it continues to drop, that extra mill will replenish it, but they can not implement more than 18 mills at any time.

 The district also decided instead of making this another 10 year commitment, they will ask for a 4 year commitment which gives them an opportunity to see if assessments of property values level out over that time.